Mixed mode oscillations in a conceptual climate model: Acknowledgements

 A.R. and C.J. were supported by the Mathematics and Climate Research Network on NSF grants DMS-0940363 and DMS-1239013.
-E.W. was supported part by the MCRN on NSF grant DMS-0940363 as well as a grant to the University of Arizona from HHMI (52006942).
+E.W. was supported in part by the MCRN on NSF grant DMS-0940363 as well as a grant to the University of Arizona from HHMI (52006942).
 M.W. was supported by the Australian Research Counsel.
-Additionally, we would like to thank Sebastian Wieczorek for his helpful insight in the beginning stages of this project.
+Additionally, we would like to thank Sebastian Wieczorek for his helpful insight in the beginning stages of this project and Michel Crucifix for his helpful comments during the review process.